Essex County/Essex Center coronavirus update

 ELIZABETHTOWN, N.Y.
-(NEWS10) – Essex County Public Health reported two deaths from COVID-19 on Friday, both residents of the Essex Center for Rehabilitation and Nursing.
+(NEWS10) – Essex County Public Health reported three new COVID-19 cases Monday.
+All three were residents of the Essex Center for Nursing and Rehabilitation.

-No new coronavirus cases were confirmed Friday.
-One Essex Center resident already confirmed positive was hospitalized.
+That added up to five active cases Monday, all from the Essex Center.
+There was one new death and one new hospitalization due to a coronavirus case, both also residents of the Essex Center.

-Essex Center has experienced a surge in cases due to an outbreak that started last month.
+The county has seen 203 total coronavirus cases.
+41 of those have been nursing home residents.

 County-by-county Coronavirus Tracker